Meet the Founder

 MResRCA PGCHE FRSA

-Design education needs to be transformed.
+Design learning and development needs to be transformed.
 To reflect the current complexities of education in an uncertain social, cultural and economic world, I’m reminded of Tom Hierck’s celebrated statement that, “21st century students are being taught by 20th century tutors using 19th century curriculum and techniques on an 18th century calendar”.
 I’m inclined to agree.

 So what is to be done?
 We are fortunate enough to have some of the best design schools in the world on our doorstep, and after 25 years of my career as a design educator and practitioner here I continue to observe an increasingly fragmented and undervalued creative economy that has made marginal impact into addressing our regional wicked problems, and more worryingly a progressively anxious, despondent community of talent coming into our industry after investing several years of their life in education.

 In South-East Asia we face a broad range of social and cultural challenges as our economies develop their S-curve industries across digital, smart devices, the Internet of Things, health tourism, agriculture and bio-technology.
-I believe in preparing students for these challenges–by making change by and through design, with an emphasis on a rigorous investigation to people-centred design; as it’s our responsibility as designers to make the world a better place.
+I believe in preparing talent for these challenges–by making change by and through design, with an emphasis on a rigorous investigation to people-centred design; as it’s our responsibility as designers to make the world a better place.
 It’s worth it.

 The ‘haves’ still have and the ‘have nots’ suffer.
 I remain sceptical as to the perceived value of design per se, and as to how it remains a ‘nice to have’ both in industry and the public sector, and not a ‘must have’.
 I want to agitate this complacency.
 Not to conform, to challenge the status quo because I believe design has an intrinsic value–actually its entire purpose–to help people and by making change.